tgalarneau/bms/README.md

 SETUP

-It's very simple, first install bms.py or meters-socket.py or both, test, and then Telegraph, InfluxDB, and Grafana.
+It's very simple, first install bms.py or meters-socket.py or both, test data output, and then Telegraph, InfluxDB, and Grafana.
 The default configurations are okay for both InfluxDB and Grafana.
+Remember to change print outputs to socket outputs by uncommenting.

-For InfluxDb you need to create a new database and user with password.
+For InfluxDB you need to create a new database and user with password.

-Open with influx then type :
+Open with terminal influx then type :

 CREATE DATABASE battery
 influx user create -n <username> -p <password> -o <org-name>